 “For me, I enjoy seeing progress.
-In the IPC Group’s case, it really could be an international company that capitalises on a real gap in the market.
+In this case, it really could be an international company that capitalises on a real gap in the market.

 “That would be great in two years to look back and think I had my stamp on that project.”

 Since gaining the mKTP role Richard’s decided to do a chartership in management, which is something he wouldn’t have considered before.

 “I’d definitely recommend the KTP.
 It offers you an extra two-years of professional development and not only that, but it also gives you a nice personal development budget too of £2,000 per year.”